m0d1nst4ll3r/43_FdF/README.md

 - Hiding wires behind "terrain", in a sense
 - Completely fixing lag by avoiding useless calculations
 - Default colors, different palettes, different gradient algorithm to create interesting colors
+- Changing background color
 - Redo entire data structure/logic to allow parsing and displaying obj files (raw text describing 3d models)
 - Some kind of perspective and "fps camera" to feel like you're moving on the terrain
+- Menu on the side with real-time info about rendering and/or help with controls

 ## Resources